More than 11,000 lose power in Indiana County

 Meyers said crews are out “trying to get customers restored as quickly as possible.”
 Penelec expected service back in most areas by 9:30 a.m., some by 10 a.m.
 Wednesday.

 In addition, REA was listing 3,805 customers without power, out of 24,986 in service areas, mainly in areas of southwestern Indiana and eastern Armstrong counties.
 No Penelec customers were without service in Armstrong County.
-About half had service restored before 8 a.m.
+All of those customers have since had their power restored.

 The largest number of Penelec customers out among municipalities was 3,525 out of 5,230 in White Township.
 That included traffic signals at Business Route 422 (West Pike/Philadelphia Street) and Ben Franklin Road and at Business Route 422 and Shelly Drive/Mill Run Drive, both just west of the Indiana Borough line.

-Elsewhere, 1,531 customers were in the dark in Center Township, 1,121 next door in Homer City, both more than 90 percent of customers in either community, as well as 438 in Young Township, 370 in Armstrong Township, 131 in Black Lick Township, 102 in Conemaugh Township, and 79 (out of 82 customers total) in Shelocta.
+Elsewhere, 1,531 customers were in the dark in Center Township, 1,121 next door in Homer City, both more than 90 percent of customers in either community, as well as 438 in Young Township, 370 in Armstrong Township, 131 in Black Lick Township and 102 in Conemaugh Township.

 While lights flickered in Indiana, only 72 of 6,162 customers were without service there as of 7 a.m., while 11 customers were affected in Burrell Township and fewer than five customers apiece were affected in Brush Valley Township and Saltsburg.